 As cooking encyclopedia “Larousse Gastronomique” puts it, mayonnaise is “a cold emulsified sauce consisting of egg yolks and oil blended together.”
 Prior to the popularization of refined cooking oils in the 20th century, that “oil” would have almost certainly been olive oil (and the recipe that accompanies the Larousse entry calls for such).
 Nowadays, however, it’s accepted that mayo can include just about any sort of oil, especially neutral ones like canola or soybean.

 While we generally think of mayonnaise as that gloopy, light beige-ish vinegar and mustard-accented sauce, pretty much any yolk + oil emulsion could qualify as a mayo according to the basic definition.
 In other words, aioli and hollandaise are specific types of mayo (but not all mayos are aioli or hollandaise).
-Get our Homemade Mayonnaise recipe.
+Get our Homemade Mayonnaise recipe, then see delicious ways to use mayo besides sandwiches.

 KitchenAid Pro Line Cordless Hand Blender, $329.95 from Sur La Table